 Exceptional travel - Travel to this destination is allowed for specific exceptions

-Exemptions to the border closure are in place for essential reasons, including travel for studies and business that cannot be conducted remotely.
-Travel for tourism is not permitted.
+Exemptions to the border closure are in place for essential reasons, such as travel for temporary foreign workers, international students, and compassionate reasons.
+Travel for tourism is not permitted unless fully vaccinated.

 Vaccinated traveler exceptions - Travelers with a vaccination certificate can enter this destination with some exceptions

 Travelers who present a valid international certificate for full vaccination against COVID-19, with the use of an approved vaccine, do not require an essential reason to enter and are exempt from quarantine and mandatory testing on arrival requirements.
 Vaccinated travelers must still provide a pre-departure test and may be randomly selected to be tested on arrival.
 Travelers are also required to have a suitable quarantine plan in place for 14 days even when seeking the fully vaccinated exemption.

 Proof of vaccination must be uploaded on the 'ArriveCAN' application.
 The final dose must have been administered at least 14 days before departure and supporting documentation must be in English, French, or with a certified translation.
 Further information can be found at https://travel.gc.ca/travel-covid/travel-restrictions/covid-vaccinated-travellers-entering-canada#determine-fully

 Quarantine required - Travelers are required to quarantine before or after entering this destination

 Travelers are required to self-quarantine for 14 days on arrival at their own residence or accommodation.

 Travelers testing negative on the day-8 test may leave quarantine 14 days after arrival.
 Travelers testing positive will undergo further 10-day quarantine from the day the test was taken and follow the instructions of local authorities.

 Test/medical certificate required - A medical certificate or recent test is required to travel to this destination